 The ART of Engaging Holy Scripture Bible Study Groups

-Small groups begin with the TAEHS starter curriculum – “The Method and the Metanarrative.”
-In this first of a three-part series, we study readings (and commentary by Rev. Jim) that begin an overview of our story beginning with the narratives of Adam and Eve.
-The following two studies engage readings of Jesus’ birth, ministry, and resurrection and portions of Paul’s writings to early Christians, completing the overview of ‘the metanarrative’ – our Christian story.
-Groups that continue then select between studies on the Gospels, Genesis, or studies of the Epistles.
+Small groups begin with the TAEHS starter curriculum – “The Method and the MetaNarrative.”
+In this first of a three-part series, we study readings (and commentary by Rev. Jim) that begin an overview of our Christian story beginning with the creation narratives.
+The following two studies engage readings of Jesus’ birth, ministry, and resurrection and portions of Paul’s writings to early Christians, completing the overview of ‘the MetaNarrative’ – our Christian story.
+Groups then select between studies on the Gospels or some of Paul’s Epistles.

 We will start new taehs small groups the week of February 11.
 (You do not need to attend the forums to sign up for a group).
 Groups will meet on Zoom and in person with weekday morning and evening groups planned.
 We’re taking signups now.
 Email Ann Hott by CLICKING HERE to sign up for a group.